leenbarakat/reading-notes/README.md

 And you can read more about the Growth Mindset by visitng [Growth Mindset](https://www.renaissance.com/edwords/growth-mindset/)

-This is my first page
+This is my first page on GitHub.
+Done by Leen Barakat a second year software engineering student from ASAC.